-- Ministry of Urban and Rural Development in terms of the management and funding at local authorities. - Ministry of Health on management of healthcare waste. - Ministry of Industrialisation and SME Development in terms of supporting SMEs in recycling and other waste management activities.
+- Ministry of Urban and Rural Development in terms of the management and funding at local authorities. - Ministry of Health on management of healthcare waste. - Ministry of Industrialisation and SME Development in terms of supporting SMEs in recycling and other waste management activities. - Ministry of Works and Transport on planning infrastructure.

-In addition, organisations such as the Namibia Recycling Forum, waste management companies, NGOs, etc, will play important roles in supporting the implementation of components of the Strategy.
+In addition, organisations such as the Recycle Namibia Forum, waste management companies, NGOs, etc, will play important roles in supporting the implementation of components of the Strategy.
 Municipalities that have more advanced SWM systems (e.g. Windhoek, Walvis Bay, Swakopmund) will also play an important role in sharing lessons and good practices.